Article

 Contents

 There is therefore speculation that the upcoming budget may include more changes to the UK tax regime than we have seen in a number of years.
-However, having ruled out changes to employee National Insurance Contributions (NIC), VAT, and specifically the rates of Income Tax and Corporation Tax, the question remains as to where the Chancellor will look to raise revenue.
+However, having ruled out changes to National Insurance Contributions (NIC), VAT, and specifically the rates of Income Tax and Corporation Tax, the question remains as to where the Chancellor will look to raise revenue.
+There has been some media speculation about an increase to the rates of employers’ NIC and whether this would amount to a breach of a Manifesto commitment.

 A number of the announcements made by the previous government have been confirmed to be carrying through, albeit we await finer details.
-Such announcements included the abolition of non-domicile and Furnished Holiday Let regimes.
+Such announcements included the abolition of the special tax regimes for individuals not domiciled in the UK (“Non doms”) and Furnished Holiday Lets.
 However, more changes will be needed if the Chancellor wishes to raise tax revenue to cover the shortfall.

 The relief provided for pensions has been a popular choice for changes in past budgets, and this has been suggested as an area for further reform.
 Currently, 40% and 45% tax rate payers receive tax relief at their highest marginal rate for contributions to their pensions.